Transparency

 In 2022, we started to work in partnership with a famous Swedish weaving producer, Klippan.
 Klippan has been producing wool, cotton and linen products since 1879 and they have production in both their fully owned Swedish and Latvian factories.
 All of their home textiles such as blankets, which is what Sandqvist produces with them, are made in their Latvian factory.
 This factory has around 160 workers

 Dibella sources cotton straight from Adilabad in Telangana, India, where the industry runs mostly on a small scale by self-sufficient farmers.
 By working with Dibella, Sandqvist can buy directly from independent cultivators and importantly, we can offer the farmers better pay and good working conditions.
-For more details on the source of the cotton Dibella uses for Sandqvist, please visit www.chetnaorganic.org.in.

 Dibella India takes care of production of Sandqvist’s cotton lining, the 18 oz cotton canvas, the 12 oz polycotton and our cotton dust bags.